How Much Home Insurance Coverage Do You Really Need?

 What is the difference between replacement cost and market value for home insurance?

-Market value is what your home would sell for in the current real estate market — it includes the land, location desirability, and economic conditions.
+Market value is what your home would sell for in the current real estate market, and it includes the land, location desirability, and economic conditions.
 Replacement cost is what it would actually cost to rebuild your home's physical structure from scratch using current labor and materials.
-Your dwelling coverage should always be based on replacement cost, not market value, because land is never destroyed and you can't insure what a buyer would pay — only what it costs to rebuild.
+Your dwelling coverage should always be based on replacement cost, not market value, because land is never destroyed and you can't insure what a buyer would pay, only what it costs to rebuild.

 How do I know if my dwelling coverage limit is high enough?

-Multiply your home's square footage by the local construction cost per square foot for your area (typically $100–$300+).
+Multiply your home's square footage by the local construction cost per square foot for your area (the 2026 national average is roughly $162 to $195 per square foot).
 The result is your estimated replacement cost value (RCV), and your dwelling coverage should meet or exceed that number.
 You can also use your insurer's replacement cost estimator tool or hire a licensed appraiser for a more precise figure.
 As a safety net, ask about extended or guaranteed replacement cost endorsements that pay above your policy limit.

 Is $100,000 in personal property coverage enough?

 It depends entirely on the value of your belongings.
 The standard 50% of dwelling coverage rule gives a ballpark, but the only way to know for certain is to conduct a room-by-room home inventory.
-Homeowners who own high-end electronics, appliances, musical instruments, jewelry, or collectibles frequently discover their belongings exceed the default limit — and should increase their Coverage C accordingly.
-Remember that standard policies also have sub-limits on specific categories like jewelry.
+Homeowners who own high-end electronics, appliances, musical instruments, jewelry, or collectibles frequently discover their belongings exceed the default limit and should increase their Coverage C accordingly.
+Remember that standard policies also have sub-limits on specific categories like jewelry ($1,500 to $2,500) and firearms ($2,500).

 When should I add an umbrella insurance policy?

 If your net worth exceeds the liability limits on your standard homeowners policy, an umbrella policy is worth serious consideration.
-Most financial advisors recommend an umbrella policy once your assets — savings, investments, home equity, and personal property — exceed $300,000 to $500,000.
-Umbrella policies typically provide $1 million or more in additional liability coverage for roughly $100–$200 per year, making them one of the most cost-effective forms of protection available to homeowners.
+Most financial advisors recommend an umbrella policy once your assets (savings, investments, home equity, and personal property) exceed $300,000 to $500,000.
+In 2026, a $1 million umbrella typically costs $300 to $600 per year with an average around $383, making it one of the most cost-effective forms of protection available to homeowners.

 How often should I review and update my home insurance coverage?

-You should review your coverage at least once a year — ideally 45 to 60 days before your policy renewal date.
+You should review your coverage at least once a year, ideally 45 to 60 days before your policy renewal date.
 Beyond annual reviews, you should update your coverage immediately after any major renovation or home improvement, any significant purchase of high-value personal property, or any notable growth in your overall net worth.
-Enabling an inflation guard endorsement on your dwelling coverage also helps automatically keep your limits in sync with rising construction costs without requiring manual updates each year.
+With premiums up 46.8% cumulatively since 2020 and rates projected to rise under 10% again in 2026, enabling an inflation guard endorsement on your dwelling coverage also helps automatically keep your limits in sync with rising construction costs.

 Compare Home Insurance Plans in Ohio